Sean M. Carroll: Research

 Carroll has worked on a number of areas of theoretical cosmology, field theory and gravitation theory.
 His research papers include models of, and experimental constraints on, violations of Lorentz invariance; the appearance of closed timelike curves in general relativity; varieties of topological defects in field theory; and cosmological dynamics of extra spacetime dimensions.
 He has written extensively on models of dark energy and its interactions with ordinary matter and dark matter, as well as modifications of general relativity in cosmology.
 He has also worked on the foundations of quantum mechanics, especially the many-worlds interpretation, including a derivation of the Born rule for probabilities.

-His most-cited work, "Is Cosmic Speed-Up Due To New Gravitational Physics?"
-(2003) was written with Vikram Duvvuri, Mark Trodden and Michael Turner.
-With over 1,900 citations, it helped pioneer the study of f(R) gravity in cosmology.

 Carroll has also worked on the arrow of time problem.
-He and Jennifer Chen posit that the Big Bang is not a unique occurrence as a result of all of the matter and energy in the universe originating in a singularity at the beginning of time, but rather one of many cosmic inflation events resulting from quantum fluctuations of vacuum energy in a cold de Sitter space.
+He and Jennifer Chen posit that the Big Bang is not a unique occurrence where all of the matter and energy in the universe originated in a singularity at the beginning of time, but rather one of many cosmic inflation events resulting from quantum fluctuations of vacuum energy in a cold de Sitter space.
 They claim that the universe is infinitely old but never reaches thermodynamic equilibrium as entropy increases continuously without limit due to the decreasing matter and energy density attributable to recurrent cosmic inflation.
 They assert that the universe is "statistically time-symmetric", insofar as it contains equal progressions of time "both forward and backward".
 Some of his work has been on violations of fundamental symmetries, the physics of dark energy, modifications of general relativity and the arrow of time.
 Recently he started focusing on issues at the foundations of cosmology, statistical mechanics, quantum mechanics and complexity.

 In 2017, Carroll presented an argument for rejecting certain cosmological models, including those with Boltzmann brains, on the basis that they are cognitively unstable: they cannot simultaneously be true and justifiably believed.
 The article was solicited as a contribution to a larger work on Current Controversies in Philosophy of Science.